Guide

 How Often?: Monthly

-Bathing your dog at least once a month is essential, the most obvious reason is smell, a smelly pooch can be very unpleasant especially if you have a lap dog.
-Another reason to bathe your dog at least once a month is to maintain dandruff and clear off any dirt your dog may collect at that time.
+Bathing your dog at least once a month is essential; the most obvious reason is the smell; a smelly pooch can be very unpleasant, especially if you have a lap dog.
+Another reason to bathe your dog at least once a month is to maintain dandruff and clear of any dirt your dog may collect at that time.

 #4: Clipping Your Dog’s Nails